MBODM/golang-error-chains-solution/README.md

 }
 ```

-This makes it possible, when using wrapped errors in an error-chain, to filter out a single custom error at top (in `main()` function) and show this custom error's msg, while at the same time not loosing all wrapped error messages, that shows up when doing a `fmt.Println(topLevelErr)` at the top.
+This makes it possible, when using wrapped errors in an error-chain, to filter out a single custom-error at top (in `main()` function) and show this custom-error's msg, while at the same time not loosing all wrapped error messages, that all shows up when doing a `fmt.Println(topLevelErr)` at the top.